 In addition to her performing career, Natasha is an experienced and sought-after pedagogue in the NY area.
 She teaches private and group lessons, and is also well-versed in large-group instruction, particularly the group piano curriculum which she has taught at both the University of Delaware and the University of Maryland, College Park.
-Natasha currently serves on the faculties of the Long Island Conservatory, Herald Music School of Flushing, and Joyous Music School of Syosset.
+Natasha currently serves on the faculties of Herald Music School of Flushing and Joyous Music School of Syosset.
 She also maintains a private studio (entrance by audition, more information here).
 In 2018, she joined the faculty of the 4th Jiafeng Chen International Music Summer Course in New York.
-Her professional affiliations include the National Association for Music Education (NAfME), the New York State School Music Association (NYSSMA), and the Steinway Teacher and Educational Partnership Program (STEPs).
+Her professional affiliations include the Steinway and Sons Educational Partnership Program, the Piano Teachers Congress of New York, the National Association for Music Education (NAfME), and the New York State School Music Association (NYSSMA).

 Natasha has been the recipient of various awards and scholarships, including the David Leibig Memorial Grant, the Otto Kahn Arts Scholarship by the Friends of Oheka Castle, and was named a

 "Woman of Promise" at the University of Delaware.

 Natasha holds her Doctorate of Musical Arts in Piano Performance from Stony Brook University, her Master of Music in Piano Performance from the University of Maryland, College Park, and her Bachelor of Music in Piano Performance from the University of Delaware.